-The National Planning Policy Framework (NPPF) paragraph 189 requires great weight to be given to conserving and enhancing landscape and scenic beauty in National Landscapes, which have the highest status of protection in relation to landscape and scenic beauty.
+The National Planning Policy Framework (NPPF) paragraph 189 requires great weight to be given to conserving and enhancing landscape and scenic beauty in Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to landscape and scenic beauty.
 The NPPF includes reference to setting in the context of National Landscapes advising at paragraph 189 '...while development within their setting should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas.'
-An appeal decision has confirmed that where a proposal is outside of a National Landscape, the effect on views outside of the National Landscape, but gained from within the National Landscape would result in NPPF paragraph 189 being relevant.
+An Appeal decision has confirmed that where a proposal is outside of a National Landscape, the effect on views outside of the National Landscape, but gained from within the National Landscape would result in NPPF paragraph 189 being relevant.